Personal Ordinariate of the Chair of Saint Peter: Liturgy and Eucharist

 Upon erection of the first ordinariates, the Holy See established the commission Anglicanae Traditiones to prepare liturgical books of the Anglican tradition for their use, and also for use of the communities of former Anglicans who remain under the jurisdiction of their local dioceses.
 This commission, under the direction of Steven Lopes, first published Divine Worship: Occasional Services containing rites for baptisms, weddings, and funerals, followed by Divine Worship: The Missal containing the rite for Mass to replace the respective rites in the Book of Divine Worship.
 The ordinariate missal took effect on November 27, 2015.
-Bishop (then bishop-elect) Steven Lopes and Msgr.
-Jeffrey Steenson were the principal celebrants of the first mass at the ordinariate's principal church according to the new missal.
+Bishop (then bishop-elect) Steven Lopes and Jeffrey Steenson were the principal celebrants of the first mass at the ordinariate's principal church according to the new missal.

 In his pastoral letter, "Come, Holy Ghost," released February 14, 2020, Bishop Lopes revealed the ordinariate would become the 14th Latin Church episcopal jurisdiction in the U.S. to make the reception of eucharist normally follow confirmation.
 It is an arrangement of the sacraments often described as "restored order", with a focus on involving the child's family in sacramental preparation.
 He said the norm in the ordinariate will be to admit a child to confirmation and eucharist "around the age of discretion, [according to canon law] being sometime between the ages of 7 and 11."

 In late 2020, the ordinariate published an Anglican Use form of the Liturgy of the Hours, the Divine Worship: Daily Office: North American Edition.
 The Personal Ordinariates of Our Lady of Walsingham and Our Lady of the Southern Cross published their own version in late 2021, Divine Worship: Daily Office: Commonwealth Edition.

-Deanery of St John the Baptist
+Deanery of St. John the Baptist

 In April 2012, Steenson accepted the proposal that all Canadian Anglican converts should be organized as parishes of a deanery of the ordinariate.
 On December 7, 2012, the ordinariate formally erected the Deanery of Saint John the Baptist for the Canadian parishes.
 Steenson appointed Kenyon as its first dean, with the approval of the Holy See and the support of the Canadian Conference of Catholic Bishops.

-On December 8, 2012, Peter Wilkinson, the former Metropolitan Bishop of Canada of the (ACCC), was ordained as a Catholic priest by Bishop Richard Gagnon at St. Andrew's Cathedral in Victoria.
+On December 8, 2012, Peter Wilkinson, the former Metropolitan Bishop of Canada of the ACCC, was ordained as a Catholic priest by Bishop Richard Gagnon at St. Andrew's Cathedral in Victoria.
 Wilkinson was later named a prelate of honor by Pope Benedict XVI.
 On January 26, 2013, Carl Reid, a former ACCC bishop, was ordained by Archbishop Terrence Prendergast at the Notre-Dame Cathedral Basilica in Ottawa.